Timeline of reactions to the 2020 Hong Kong national security law (April 2021): Annual Tiananmen vigil banned for the first time under National Security Law

 This year is the first Tiananmen vigil after Hong Kong national security law came into effect.
 Hong Kong Alliance in Support of Patriotic Democratic Movements of China plans to continue to hold candlelight gatherings this year.
 According to the news, the police considered the pandemic and the gathering restriction order is still in effect.
 It is expected that the police will not approve the gathering activities as last year.
 Hong Kong Alliance secretary-general Richard Tsoi did not comment on the relevant news, saying that he would request a no-objection notice as originally planned.
 He believed that the police should respect the right to processions and demonstrations.
 If the police have any consideration, they should first discuss with the organizer a feasible plan.
 In response to enquiries, the Leisure and Cultural Services Department stated that it had received an application from the Alliance to use Victoria Park to hold an assembly event on 4 June.
 Inform the stake of the arrangement.

 Teresa Cheng: Freedom of speech and assembly is not absolute

-Secretary for Justice, Teresa Cheng published a entry in her official blog, in which she stated that although the Basic Law and the Hong Kong Bill of Rights protect citizens' basic rights of freedom of speech, peaceful assembly, procession and demonstrations, their rights are not absolute, but can be restricted.
+Secretary for Justice, Teresa Cheng published an entry in her official blog, in which she stated that although the Basic Law and the Hong Kong Bill of Rights protect citizens' basic rights of freedom of speech, peaceful assembly, procession and demonstrations, their rights are not absolute, but can be restricted.
 She pointed out that in the past, demonstrators had illegally occupied government premises.
 It was necessary to take control measures for approved public gatherings and demonstrations held on government premises.
 She pointed out that public activities in the front of the East Wing of the Central Government Complex required permission in advance, to ensure that "the normal and effective operation and public safety including the safety of the other users of the premises" were not compromised.